KBNLresearch/kb-iw/README.md

 3. In the extracted folder, rename the file "exiftool(-k).exe" to "exiftool.exe

-4. Make a note of the installation location (e.g. "C:\exiftool-13.59_64\").
+4. Make a note of the installation location (e.g. "C:\exiftool").
 You'll need to enter this later in the kb-iw configuration file.

 ## Installation of kb-iw